hellagutmann-soelen/presentation-webserial/README.md

-# Interfacting with Hardware in the Frontend
+# Interacting with Hardware in the Frontend

 - Sharing experiences I made
 - Showing some live examples